 The nature of the programme is such that candidates from a wide variety of backgrounds will be considered.

 Equivalent qualifications will be considered for entry onto the programme.
 For example, a candidate with a good HND, together with at least five years relevant experience, would be considered.
 The candidate would be expected to provide evidence to support his/her application.
-In addition vocational awards such as the CILT(UK) Level 6 Advanced Diploma, combined with up to 5 years relevant experience will be accepted.
+In addition vocational awards such as the CILT(UK) Level 6 Advanced Diploma, combined with relevant experience will be accepted.

 Other skills considered

 Our offers are not solely based on academic results.
 We will take you skills, achievement and life experience into consideration.

 Evidence of personal, professional and educational experience will be sought, to provide indicators of the ability of an individual to satisfy the requirements of the programme.

 In recent years, as supply chains have moved from local, to international, to global in nature, the role of logistics has been strongly highlighted, giving it an increasingly high profile.
 In addition, lean and agile thinking have forced organisations to focus more strongly on logistical aspects of their operations, particularly as they seek to improve management of their supply chains and networks.